2myaus/2myaus/README.md

 Welcome to the github profile of 2myaus <br/>
 I am a student at Northeastern University, Boston <br/>
 I am self-taught in coding and am studying computer engineering and computer science<br/>
-I enjoy problem-solving through code and am currently between projects
+I am currently focusing on expanding my knowledge of languages, especially JVM languages and those aimed at software development